North Shore Music Theatre: History

 When the theatre closed in June 2009, NSMT's debts included large mortgages on its property and buildings and debts to vendors, the State of Massachusetts, and subscribers who paid in advance for the 2009 season.
 Theater officials were in discussions with its senior creditor and were reviewing the options available for liquidating and maximizing the value of the theatre's assets, as well as identifying potential buyers of the property who might consider a lease back of the theatre.

 The theatre was later acquired by Citizens Bank in October for $3.6 million.
 In November 2009, Bill Hanney, a Massachusetts investor and owner of Theatre-By-the-Sea and Entertainment Cinemas, a chain of 10 movie theaters in New England, looked to purchase the North Shore Music Theatre.
 Hanney reached an agreement with Citizens Bank and with Producing Artistic Director, Evans Haile,(Producing Artistic Director of the historic Cape Playhouse) reopened the theatre under new ownership in the summer of 2010.

 The theatre continues to thrive and grow under owner Bill Hanney, annually producing a five-show subscription series and a unique popular production of A Christmas Carol.
 The theatre closed for the 2020 season amid the COVID-19 pandemic, and reopened in the fall of 2021 with an encore of its 2018 production of Mamma Mia!, followed by the 30th annual production of A Christmas Carol.
-The 2023 musical season will include Beautiful: The Carole King Musical, The Sound of Music, Escape to Margaritaville, The Full Monty, and Elvis: A Musical Revolution.
+The 2025 musical season will include Waitress, The Wizard of Oz, Grease, Rent, and The Cher Show.